Picture of Dr. Glenn Tootle

 • B.S., Civil Engineering, University of Florida, 1985

-Dr. Glenn Tootle’s research efforts focus on climate and climate change impacts on water resources, including paleo (using tree rings) reconstructions of hydrologic variables, long lead-time forecasting of streamflow, drought frequency, weather modification impacts on streamflow, and glacier impacts on streamflow.
+Dr. Glenn Tootle’s research efforts focus on climate and climate change impacts on water resources, including paleo (using tree rings) reconstructions of hydrologic variables, long lead-time forecasting of streamflow, drought frequency, weather modification impacts on streamflow, and alpine glacier impacts on streamflow.

 He retired as a Captain from the U.S. Navy Civil Engineer Corps (Navy Seabees) after ~25 years, which included two post 9/11 mobilizations and service as commanding officer for Naval Mobile Construction Battalion TWO-FIVE.

-Latest Publications
+Selected Publications

 • Fang, B.; Kam, J.; Elliott, E.; Tootle, G.; Therrell, M.; Lakshmi, V. The Recent Decline of Apalachicola– Chattahoochee–Flint (ACF) River Basin Streamflow.
 Hydrology 2022, 9, 140. https://doi.org/10.3390/hydrology9080140